nereagurru/A-Monte-Carlo-method-for-tracking-dust-properties-during-coagulation-in-protoplanetary-disks/README.md

 make SETUP_FILE=global_disk_X1
 run global_disk_X1 setups/global_disk_X1/setup.par

-Run script/Fig4.py to reproduce the plot
+Run script/Fig5.py to reproduce Figure 5

 ### Conservation of the global budget test:
 This simulation tests the validity of the algorithm for conserving the global budget of dust properties.
 The setup file of the simulation: water_mcdust/